reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

   });
 ```

 Next, we need to define a database initiator code to initiate and create a table using the above model and association defined.
-We will create a `database` folder and add our logic:
+We will create a `database` folder and add our logic in `index.js`:

 ```javascript
 import Sequelize from 'sequelize';